 Some of the most interesting components of the United Kingdom are showcased in how they handle mental health patients in the community.
-Nurses are actually utilized by police stations by going to assess patients alongside police officers for calls that incorporate signs of mental disturbances.
-This is something that I, for one, would love to see in the States.
-This experience has been eye-opening in regards to the differences between the U.S health care system and the health care system in the U.K.
+Nurses are actually used by police stations by going to assess patients alongside police officers for calls that incorporate signs of mental disturbances.
+This is something that I, for one, would love to see in the states.
+This experience has been eye-opening in regard to the differences between the U.S health care system and the health care system in the U.K.

 July 2, 2018 | Author: Tanisia Esalomi

 Today was a day filled with many learning opportunities from staff at Coventry University.
 We attended two classroom activities which included lectures on Contemporary issues in Adult Nursing and Developments in Forensic Mental Health.
 For the first lecture we were able to be in the same classroom as the Coventry nursing students.
 It was interesting to see the classroom dynamic, which was an open for students to offer their insights and opinions.

 We learned more about the roles of a practicing nurse in the United Kingdom and the interdisciplinary relationship with other health care professionals.
 With responsibilities such as wound management, immunizations and patient education we were able to really see the similarities in roles between nurses in the United States and the U.K.